MARSOSE CORPS, THE DUTCH SPECIAL ARMY

 Typical Characteristics of Marsose Soldiers

 Marsose is a fast-moving force with a green uniform with red curved lines on the arms and neck with red lines.
 Each Marsose unit consists of 20 people led by a Dutch sergeant assisted by a native corporal.
-Each troop usually consists of a platoon consisting of 40 people and led by a Dutch Lieutenant.
+Each troop usually consists of a platoon consisting of 40 people and is led by a Dutch Lieutenant.

 Altogether, the Marsose corps consists of 1,200 people from various nations, composed of Dutch, French, Swiss, Belgian, African, Ambonese, Menado, Javanese, as well as some Nias and Timorese.
-These troops, in addition, armed with carbines, are also armed with traditional weapons such as klewang(machete), rencong (knife/bayonet) and so forth.
+These troops, in addition, armed with carbines, are also armed with traditional weapons such as klewang(machete), rencong (knife/bayonet), and so forth.
 They are not dependent on military transport and are on foot.
 They do not rely on logistical supply lines.

 This is especially useful in melee warfare, man to man, as do indigenous guerrillas.
-Marsose tried to follow this fighting style because guerrilla guerrillas were so effective against the usual KNILs that prevailed in the big front but bothered when attacked abruptly.
+Marsose tried to follow this fighting style because guerrilla guerrillas were so effective against the usual KNILs that prevailed on the big front but bothered when attacked abruptly.
 These troops are certainly trained in warfare in the jungle against insurgent attacks.

 The excellence offered by these troops is because they are specially trained natives, they will be more familiar with their fellow enemies.
 That is, it can be said, this Marsose corps is assigned to kill their own compatriots.
 With sophisticated equipment in his day and a large salary, Marsose troops are known as cold-blooded elite.

 Marsose, based on historical records, does more of his work as a counter-guerrilla force in Aceh and Batak land.
 These two areas were very difficult to control the colonial government until the early twentieth century.
 Marsose in large quantities is needed there for long time tasks.
-Even after the war against Batak people in the Sumatra and Aceh Hinterlands it was over, little resistance sometimes still happened.
+Even after the war against Batak people in the Sumatra and Aceh Hinterlands was over, little resistance sometimes still happened.
 As experienced by a former Marsose commander, Lieutenant Colonel W.B.J.A Scheepens, who stabbed rencong (knife) Acehnese people.

 Marsose is not only assigned to these two areas but also in some places such as the Nusa Tenggara Archipelago as well as Sulawesi, although with few personnel.
 The story of the malignancy of Marsose troops is more prevalent in Aceh and Gayo land.